Name Change for Non Citizens

 How to change the name on your Green Card

-Once you have a court order granting your new name, complete form I-90, Application to Replace a Permanent Resident Card.
-The form is included with your Easy Name Change kit
+Once you have a court order granting your new name, or other legally accepted proof of your name being legally changed, complete form I-90, Application to Replace a Permanent Resident Card.
+The form is available as part of your Easy Name Change kit.

 If you have had your name changed by court order, you may still travel on a foreign passport issued under a different name, or a LPR card (green card) in the a former name, but you should carry your court ordered name change document with you as you may be asked to prove your identity.